eboda/hackbar/README.md

 * Strip Custom - Allows you to strip a custom string from the selected text
 * Fixed an issue with dropdowns not hiding when clicking an option
 * Fixed some issues with how the POST data worked

+### 1.3 - Strings & Payloads
+* Fixed display error in the SQL dropdown
+* Changed Stripslashes back to it's original functionality
+* Added the remaining SQL options (Apologies for the clutteredness of it at the moment, I will be working on making it more user-friendly/less-cluttered in the future)
+* Added the strings section with the "Usefull strings" from the original Hackbar alongside some string manipulation (lowercase, UPPERCASE and ranDOmcase)
+* Added the Payload section with a few PHP payloads for now

 ## FAQ
 ### Can you please add move HackBar to the top of the screen?